telerik/winforms-docs/richtexteditor/import-export/html/settings.md

 __HtmlFormatProvider__ exposes __ImportSettings__, which allow you to control the import of the HTML file.

 ### ImportSettings Properties
-* __UseDefaultStylesheetForFontProperties__: A property of type __bool__ that indicates whether the default font properties of RadRichTextBox or the defaults in the HTML specification should be used for the elements that do not set their FontSize, FontFamily, FontWeight and FontStyle explicitly.
+* __UseDefaultStylesheetForFontProperties__: A property of type __bool__ that indicates whether the default font properties of RadRichTextEditor or the defaults in the HTML specification should be used for the elements that do not set their FontSize, FontFamily, FontWeight and FontStyle explicitly.
 * __UseHtmlHeadingStyles__: A property of type __bool__ that indicates whether the heading style of the imported HTML should be imported or not.

 ### ImportSettings Events